 You can’t wish the gay away.
 We are resilient people, we’ve had to be.
 I want to stop hearing about a gay man being beaten to death for kissing his boyfriend in public, or a Trans women assaulted for using the bathroom that her gender aligns with.
 Not by silencing the news media, but by a change in thought.

 Instead we have Mike Pence, whose homophobia helps fuel the abuse.

-Dear Trump, maybe the problem isn’t that I can’t see eye to eye with you.
+Dear Trump, maybe the problem is that I can’t see eye-to-eye with you.
 I’m not trying to.
 I disagree with your politics.
 Your cabinet is the most uneducated and underqualified in history.
 You are xenophobic, Homophobic, Transphobic, Islamophobic, racist and sexist.